Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Based on the company’s original Harvester, the Harvester Evo offers up a tubeless design opting for Cobalt-6, Inconel, and 17-4 stainless steel for its construction.

-Compatible with SilencerCo Bravo mounting accessories it ships with a 1/2×28 and 5/8×24 Bravo Direct Thread Mounts.
+The Harvester Evo works with Bravo mounting accessories and ships with Bravo adapters for 1/2×28 and 5/8×24 threads.

 Why Use a Suppressor?

-Yeah, a lot of times, you still wear hearing protection, but a suppressor can actually bring shooting down to a hearing-safe level.
-This is really convenient.
+Yeah, you might still want to wear hearing protection, but a suppressor can actually bring shooting down to a hearing-safe level.

 Finally, there are the other benefits you get during hunting season, assuming your state allows hunting with a suppressor.